 “I felt that parent and child need to be on the same page, with the same information,” said Norris.
 “That information had to be delivered in an engaging manner; it had to be true, emotionally charged and consequence-driven.”

 The result was Reality Tour.
 In short, the Tour is a community-based drug prevention system.
 In reality, it’s an immersive, one night stand that unites parents and children against a common enemy: drugs.
-The three-four hour program takes place during evening or weekends (to fit everybody’s schedules) and puts participants face-to-face with the dire consequences of addiction.
+The three-to-four hour program takes place during evenings or weekends (to fit everybody’s schedules) and puts participants face-to-face with the dire consequences of addiction.
 This ain’t no Scared Straight though.
 Not even close.
 Instead it’s a balanced and thorough integration of drama and facts that’s fit for the whole family.

-There have been consequent accolades as well.
+There have been consequent accolades.
 In 2005, CANDLE, Inc received the National Association of Counties‘ Acts of Caring Award, and in 2008 the non-profit received SAMHSA’s Service to Science Award while Reality Tour was named “Community-Based Crime Prevention Program of the Year” by the International Society of Crime Practitioners.
 Furthermore, in 2011 Reality Tour was accepted to the SAMHSA’s National Registry of Evidence Based Programs and Practices NREPP, one of few grassroots programs ever to do so.